antonkw/minimal-mistakes/_posts/2022-08-12-selection-functions.md

   }
 ```

-So, we use the `evalList` function to evaluate the singleton list.
+So, we use the `evalList` function to evaluate the singleton list:
 ```scala
 val candidate: A =
   eval(